 The specific goal of this program is to document each species name on the foray species list with a single voucher specimen (which, of course, may include several fruiting bodies).
 Specimens are selected as vouchers based on the condition of the specimen, whether it is new to the current foray, and whether a voucher has already been made.
 After being identified or verified by a mycologist, the data for the collection is entered into the foray database, a digital photo is taken, then the specimen is usually placed on the display table.
 Later, these voucher specimens are dried and bagged for shipping to The Field Museum.

 Every effort will be made to display collections of rare specimens prior to their preservation as vouchers.
 Individuals with special interest in particular collections that they did not collect should make a request to the Voucher Program staff.
 Usually provision can be made to split specimens for sharing with interested parties.

-If you have any questions, feel free to contact Patrick Leacock by email or Greg Mueller by email.
+If you have any questions, feel free to contact Patrick Leacock by email or Andy Wilson by email.
 We are indebted to all the NAMA foray participants, volunteers, mycologists, and students who contribute their time and talent—and fungal finds—toward making the Voucher Collection Program a success.